 Does Table Tennis Scoring Go To 11 Or 21?

-During a game of table tennis players switch off serving after every two points.
-The game is played to 11 unless there is a 10-10 tie in which the athletes must keep playing until someone is able to win by two.
+A match of table tennis begins with one of the athletes serving to the other.
+During the game, players switch off serving after every two points until one player reaches 11 points.
+The only exception to this is when the score is tied at 10-10, in which the athletes must keep playing until one of the competitors is able to win by two.

 Prior to 2001, all matches played of competitive ping pong were up to a score of 21 with similar rules to that of the game now.
 This was done to speed up the pace of the game, making it more exciting and appealing for the audience.

 How does the "win by two" rule work in table tennis?